-- Messaging for attendee education of risk and communication of behavioral expectations (invitations, ticketing flow, know before you go, printed handouts, event signage, announcements, physical distancing, mask requirements).
+- Messaging is critical for attendee education of risk and communication of behavioral expectations (invitations, ticketing flow, ‘know before you go’ messages, printed handouts, event signage, announcements, mask policy).

 - Personal hygiene facilities available for handwashing, hand sanitizing, etc.

-- Contactless transactions (ticketing, ticket scanning, F&B transactions, conference materials, programs, etc.).
+- Consider contactless transactions (ticketing, ticket scanning, F&B transactions, conference materials, programs, etc.).